Barisal: River port

 Barisal River Port is the second largest river port of Bangladesh.
-It's the most popular way of communication for the people of Barisal to Dhaka, the capital city.
+It is the most popular way of communication for the people of Barisal to Dhaka, the capital city.
 It is also a popular transport system with other districts like Bhola, Barguna, Lakshmipur.

 Road

 Barisal is connected to most other regions of the country via the N8 national highway.
 There are two bus terminals in Barisal, Nathullabad Central Bus terminal and Rupatali Bus Terminal, which connect Barisal to other districts.

 Education

 Barisal is home to many educational institutions.
 Govt.
 Brojomohan College is the oldest institution of higher education in the city, founded in 1889.
 There is a public university University of Barisal and two private universities, a government medical college Sher-e-Bangla Medical College (SBMC), a textile engineering college Shaheed Abdur Rab Serniabat Textile Engineering College and an engineering college Barisal Engineering College.
 There are also educational institutions like Barisal Zilla School, Barisal Cadet College, Govt.
 Syed Hatem Ali College, Government Women's College, Govt.
 Barisal College, Amrita Lal Dey College, Barisal Govt.
 Girls High School, Barisal Model School and College and Barisal Asmat Ali Khan Institution (A.K.
 School).
 Besides these there are three teacher training colleges, a Government Polytechnic institute, two technical institutes, a homeopathic college and a social welfare training centre.